 - Horn Honk on alarm trigger

-- Passive proximity arm/disarm lock/unlock with engine running
+- Passive proximity arm/disarm lock/unlock with the engine running

 - Audible arm/disarm confirmation chirps